Exploring $\rm Mg^{2+}$ and $\rm Ca^{2+}$ Conductors Via Solid-State Metathesis Reactions: Methods

 \subsection{Ionic conductivity measurements}

 Powder samples of ${\rm Mg}M_2{\rm TeO_6}$, ${\rm Mg_2}M{\rm TeO_6}$, ${\rm Ca}M_2{\rm TeO_6}$, and ${\rm Ca_2}M{\rm TeO_6}$ ($M = \rm Mg, Zn, Ca $) underwent uniaxial pressing to form pellets with 10 mm diameters, applying a pressure of approximately 40 MPa.
 Stainless steel (SUS) served as the current collector for these pellets, with densities reaching around 50$\sim$60\% of their respective theoretical ceramic densities.
-Electrochemical impedance measurements were conducted based on the protocols detailed elsewhere.\cite {masese2022honeycomb}
+Electrochemical impedance measurements (\textbf{Figures {\ref {Figure_6}a,b,e,f,g}} and \textbf {Supplementary Figure 57}) were conducted based on the protocols detailed elsewhere\cite {masese2022honeycomb}, with careful measures taken to avoid exposing samples to moisture in the air.

 The activation energy ($E_{\rm a}$) for magnesium-ion or calcium-ion conduction was determined through linear fitting of bulk ionic conductivity values at different temperatures, employing the well-established Arrhenius equation as detailed in ref. \citenum {masese2022honeycomb}.
 EC-Lab software package Z-fit was used to fit all equivalent circuits of the Nyquist plots.